-The next subject of necessary change in our profession is the profile of the surveyor/geodesist.
-There is unfortunately still a firm and prevailing belief in the society and also in a large part of our profession that surveyors are only able to collect data and that GIS people are the ones who use data.
-Without any doubt surveyors have to move from pure data collectors to experts in information management and land development.
-We have to focus more on the use of data, to produce valuable information and to practice leadership.
-Therefore, to achieve this goal, we will have to learn more and to learn dynamically and continuously.
+The next necessary change in our profession is the profile of the surveyor/geodesist.
+Unfortunately there is still a firm and prevailing belief in society and also in a large part of our profession that surveyors are only able to collect data and that GIS people are the ones who use data.
+Without any doubt survevors have to move from pure data collectors to experts in information management and land development.
+We have to focus more on the use of data, produce valuable information and practice leadership.
+To achieve this goal, we will have to learn more and to learn dynamically and continuously.
+Changes are not only technology driven, but are more and more caused by improved business processes with a severe impact on our surveying business.
+However, responding to increased business pressure with organizational changes is often the wrong way of dealing with it.
+The most dynamic firms shift their business models without organizational changes.
+Instead of shifting organizational blocks we have to shift mindsets!
+Some decades ago the strong position of surveyors, with almost a monopoly in geometric data acquisition, was mainly based on technology and people - technological innovation combined with highly skilled experts.
+In the meantime technology became cheaper and easier in its use and thematic experts acquire geodata themselves.
+In addition geodata became more detailed in their "thematic resolution".
+The required knowledge for geodata assessment shifted from geometric issues to thematic issues with the consequence that thematic experts are more involved in data acquisition than surveying experts.
+Inter-professional communication and understanding are essential ingredients for success.